cyradotpink/influencer/README.md

 ## CLI Usage

 Run `influencer help`.
-The CLI describes itself relatively well.
+The CLI, thanks to clap, describes itself pretty well.
 Currently, you can send a request (and receive the response) or receive events.
 An interactive mode may be added in the future.
-See [OBS's documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) for a lists of request/event types.
+The distinguishing quirk of this particular OBS CLI is that it is oblivious to the details of individual request/event types (See [OBS's documentation](https://github.com/obsproject/obs-websocket/blob/master/docs/generated/protocol.md) for a list).
+It will accept _any_ request types and data you give it.
+In that sense, it's kind of a lower level interface, which you may or may not find useful.

 ### Examples
 ```sh